Here2ServeU/gitops-with-argocd/README.md

-# GitOps with ArgoCD
+# GitOps with ArgoCD for Secure Kubernetes App Delivery

-## Overview
+## Real-World Use Case

-This project showcases a production-ready GitOps workflow using ArgoCD to manage Kubernetes applications declaratively.
-It supports Helm charts, integrates Sealed Secrets for secure secret management, and enables continuous delivery with auto-sync and self-healing capabilities.
+This project demonstrates how a DevOps team at a fintech company can use GitOps principles with ArgoCD to securely and continuously deploy a customer-facing microservice to an EKS cluster.
+The team integrates Helm for configuration management and Sealed Secrets for compliance-friendly secret handling.
+This approach eliminates drift, enables auditability, and allows developers to promote changes via Git merges rather than manual kubectl actions.

 ---

-## Key Features

-- Git-based declarative application management
-- Continuous delivery with ArgoCD
+## Scenario: Secure Deployment of a Customer API

+**Business Case:**
+A fintech company needs to deploy a customer management microservice (`customer-api`) to Kubernetes with strict compliance rules around secret handling (e.g., API keys, DB credentials).
+It must be version-controlled, auditable, and automatically deployed to EKS with minimal manual steps.

+**Tech Goals:**
+- Git as the single source of truth
-- Sealed Secrets for secure secret handling
+- Use ArgoCD for deployment
-- Helm chart support
+- Store secrets securely (e.g., API_KEY, DB_PASSWORD)
-- Auto-sync and drift detection
+- Ensure environments self-heal if drift occurs

 ---

 ## Tech Stack

-- Kubernetes
+- **Kubernetes** (EKS)
-- ArgoCD
+- **ArgoCD** for GitOps
-- Helm
+- **Helm** for templating
-- Bitnami Sealed Secrets
+- **Sealed Secrets** for secure secret management
+- **eksctl** for infrastructure provisioning

 ---